JoseRoca/WinFBX/docs/RichEdit/CRichEditCtrl Class.md

 # <a name="insertobject"></a>InsertObject

-Inserts an image or an Ole object in the rich edit control.
+Inserts an image or a Ole object in the rich edit control.
 See MSDN: https://learn.microsoft.com/en-us/windows/win32/controls/using-rich-edit-com
 Remarks: To insert images, use the **InsertImage** method, because the **InsertObject** method won't display the image, but an icon, when the image type is not a bitmap.
 ```